“She is too fond of books, and it has addled her brain." - Louisa May Alcott

-In March 2018 I completed my doctoral dissertation, which is entitled A Collective Case Study to Examine Administrators' Instructional Leadership Perspective of the Role of Instructional Coaches and Teacher Librarians in California Public Schools.
+In March 2018 I completed my doctoral dissertation, which is entitled A Collective Case Study to Examine Administrators' Instructional Leadership Perspective of the Role of Instructional Coaches and Teacher Librarians in California Public Schools and was featured in American Libraries “Notable Dissertations 2019.”
 My continued research interests focus upon identifying and mitigating barriers to the full implementation of the instructional leadership and information specialist roles of the certificated school librarian (aka teacher librarian or media specialist).

-In August 2018 I began a new adventure as Assistant Professor in Media at the University of West Georgia in the Educational Technology and Foundations Department, where I will focus on teaching, research, and professional service in both school library media and instructional technology.
+In August 2018 I began a new adventure as Assistant Professor in Media at the University of West Georgia in the Educational Technology and Foundations Department, where I am focusing on teaching, research, and professional service in both school library media and instructional technology.